 Walk the walk is our series where we ask creatives about getting started in the creative industry, or their inspirations behind certain projects.
 Product designer and creative Jack Young tells us about his Instagram side project 'The Council House’.
-Read on to find career inspiration for young creatives on how to balance side projects alongside creative work, and how to find creative inspiration in your everyday.
+Read on to find career inspiration for young creatives on how to balance side projects alongside creative work, why social media can be used to showcase more meaningful work and how to find creative inspiration in your every day.

 What inspired 'The Council House' Instagram account?

 Council housing is as much a part of London as Big Ben or Buckingham Palace, woven into the very foundations of our city.
 While some estates have garnered an almost cult following and others may even be celebrated by a wider audience, the vast majority are overlooked and dismissed as undesirable blips in London’s skyline.
 I believe there is a beauty to be found in each of them and for a long time have been fascinated by the individualism of each estate; no two are the same in design or history.
 The Council House is a documentation of those two elements, using photography and informative write-ups to give the estates the recognition I believe they deserve; maybe even changing perceptions as I go.

 How did the Instagram account develop?

 Instagram felt like a natural first home for the project.
 The low barrier to entry, partnered with the platform’s immediate nature, allowed me as a creator to get my project out there and in front of an audience incredibly quickly.
 From there, it’s been a constant cycle of exploring, photographing, editing, researching and writing; all crammed into any time I can find in between work and life.
 As the project grows and my Instagram post-count increases, it’s very exciting to see an audience and community form around their shared interest in the page.

 Did you intend it to become a project?